bt5153msba/bt5153msba.github.io/index.md

 ### Individual Assignments (50%)

-There are two assignments and a mini Kaggle competition.
+There are three assignments and a mini Kaggle competition.
 Students are expected to complete these individual tasks to gauge their understanding of the course materials so as to prepare them for their Group Project and future data science tasks.
 Details of the individual assignments will be updated later.

 - **Credit**:
   * Assignment 1 (10%)
-  * Assignment 2 (20%)
+  * Assignment 2 (10%)
+  * Assignment 3 (10%)
   * Kaggle Competition (20%)

 ### Group Project (40%)